Vannevar Bush: Awards and honors

 In 1980, the National Science Foundation created the Vannevar Bush Award to honor his contributions to public service.
 The Vannevar Bush papers are located in several places, with the majority of the collection held at the Library of Congress.
 Additional papers are held by the MIT Institute Archives and Special Collections, the Carnegie Institution, and the National Archives and Records Administration.
+In 2019, national security intelligence company Vannevar Labs was founded, and named after Bush.

 As of 2023, the Vannevar Bush Distinguished Professor is Michael Levin, an American developmental and synthetic biologist at Tufts University.

 This inscription honoring Vannevar Bush is in the lobby of MIT's Building 13, which is named after him, and is the home of the Center for Materials Science and Engineering.

 In popular culture

 In the 1947 film The Beginning or the End, Bush is played by Jonathan Hale.

 Bush is played by Matthew Modine in Christopher Nolan's 2023 film Oppenheimer.